kevinchatham/firebase.poc/readme.md

 ### 4. Create `key.ts` File

+Instead of pulling from environment vars I'm just including the key in ts directly but ignoring it from source control.

 1. Copy the template file `api/src/key.template.ts` to `api/src/key.ts`.
 2. Open the `api/src/key.ts` file and add the contents of the downloaded JSON service account key.